fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 })
 ```

-The hook has a login and logout method which will talk to Appwrite when we log in.
+The hook has a login and logout method, which will talk to Appwrite when we log in.
 Our form in the `Login` component will call a handler that invokes the `userStore.login()` method to log the user in.

 We will gate routes in our application using the `RequireAuth` component.
 This component checks to see if the user is logged in, and if they are not will navigate them back to the login page.